How are you preparing for Open Enrollment season this year?

 3. Optimize Your Website's Lead Form

 Optimizing your lead form so that visitors are more likely to fill it out is incredibly important during this time when you know consumers are shopping around.
-A few best practices are:

 - Make your form responsive!
 Ensure that no matter which device your visitor is on (desktop, tablet, phone), they can easily and quickly fill out your form.

-4. Google Your Business
+4. Check Your Agency’s Google Business Listing

 5. Identify Cross-Selling Opportunities

-6. Review Your Technology
+6. Review Your Agency’s Technology

-Second, do your employees and agents have the technology they need to sell policies and service clients in an efficient manner?
+Review your agency’s technology to ensure your employees and agents have the tools they need to sell policies and service clients efficiently.
 Do you have an agency management system (AMS) in place?
-Is your system mobile-friendly so agents can access their book-of-business from anywhere?
+Is that system mobile-friendly so agents can access their book of business from anywhere?

 7. Start Checking In With Your Current Clients Now

 If you haven’t already started checking in with your current clients, start doing so now.
-Whether it’s with automated emails or setting up reminders to call them, get that process set up now so you don’t miss anyone.
+Whether it’s with automated emails or setting up reminders to call them, get that process set up so you don’t miss anyone.

-Are you ready for open enrollment?
+Are you ready for this year’s OEP?